masak/strangelyconsistent-blog-posts/where-in-the-sky.markdown

 I had absolutely no idea.
 I told him it's not on the sky right now, but for all I knew, it might have been.

 Now I really want to know how to find this out.
 Sure, there are calculations involved.
 I want to learn enough about them to be able to write a small, understandable computer program for me.
-It should be able to answer a question such as "Where on the sky is Mars?".
+It should be able to answer a question such as "Where in the sky is Mars?".
 Being able to ask it for all the planets in our solar system seems like an easy generalization without much extra cost.

 Looking at tutorials like [this one with illustrations](http://www.davidcolarusso.com/astro/) and [this one with detailed calculations](http://stjarnhimlen.se/comp/tutorial.html), I'm heartened to learn that it's not only possible to do this, but more or less the steps I hoped: